Elaine ORAN, et al.

 the existence of an air–water–fuel boundary layer instead of a

-fuel–air boundary on a solid surface, plays an important role for
+fuel–air boundary on a solid surface, plays an important role

-the transition to a blue whirl.
+for the transition to a blue whirl.
 For a fire whirl on a solid

 surface, there is a flame vortex tube that ends on the solid

 surface.
-On water, the flame appears to sit above the surface and
+On water, the flame appears to sit above the surface

-layer in vortex phenomena (2, 3, 7, 10), which could allow
+boundary layer in vortex phenomena (2, 3, 7, 10), which could

-temperatures and thus increased burning efficiencies.
+result in higher temperatures and thus increased burning

 Fuel rotation induced by the spinning helps the blue whirl stay